nasa/mmt/README.md

 #### Running MMT

 In the samlCallback/handler.js file, you will need to replace line 17 'ABC-1' to your SIT or UAT token if pointing to one of those environments.
-You can get your token from either your sit/uat.urs.earthdata.nasa.gov profile OR (if that does not work) from mmt.sit/uat.earthdata.nasa.gov network tab.
-Click one of the last api calls, go to Headers, then to Authorization and copy the token from there.

 After starting the local CMR, cmr-graphql and GraphDB, run: